lainio/err2/README.md

 ...
 ```

-but not without an error handler (`Handle`) or it just panics your app if you
+but not without an error handler (`err2.Handle`).
+However, you can put your
-don't have a `recovery` call in the current call stack.
-However, you can put
-your error handlers where ever you want in your call stack.
-That can be handy in
+error handlers where ever you want in your call stack.
+That can be handy in the
-the internal packages and certain types of algorithms.
+internal packages and certain types of algorithms.

 We think that panicking for the errors at the start of the development is far
 better than not checking errors at all.